LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/tu-chica-perfecta.md

 cómo será ella;

-amigo,

 podría describirla

-pero este arquetipo,

-no le haría justicia
+y no le haría justicia

 a la chica de tus sueños.